-WHO has not yet provided guidance on the need for, and timing of, booster doses for children aged 6 months to 11 years old without health conditions.
+Guidance from WHO on the need for, and timing of, booster doses for children ages 5-11 years old is expected soon.

-6. “Are there any side effects for children?”
+5. “Are there any side effects of COVID-19 vaccination for children?”

 Millions of children around the world have been vaccinated against COVID-19 so far — and serious side effects have been very rare.
 The few side effects that have been reported have been mild.
 Children might get a slight fever, headache, body-aches or soreness in their arm from the injection, similar to the symptoms they might experience from their routine childhood vaccines.
 Some children experience no side effects at all.

 These are normal reactions that should get better on their own within a few days.
-If symptoms continue, visit your local health facility and talk to a health worker for advice.
+If symptoms continue, visit your local health facility and talk to a health worker for advice to relieve these symptoms.

 Yes.
 Getting vaccinated after a COVID-19 infection is safe and recommended by experts.